D. I. Pandjaitan: Death

-In the early hours of 1 October 1965, a group of members of the 30 September Movement left the Lubang Buaya area on the eastern outskirts of Jakarta to seize a number of key military figures and take them hostage.
-Pandjaitan was one of the senior military figures they planned to take prisoner.
-The group broke the fence near Pandjaitan's house in Jalan Hasanuddin, Kebayoran Baru, South Jakarta, shot and killed one of the household staff who was sleeping on the ground floor of the two-story house before calling on Pandjaitan to come down.
-Two of the men involved at the time were Albert Naiborhu and Viktor Naiborhu.
-Both were seriously injured during the attempted kidnapping, and Albert died shortly afterwards.
-Pandjaitan, then in a full army dress, stepped down from the 2nd floor, allowing himself to be taken by the kidnappers.
-On his front yard, he stopped a moment to take small pray.
-After a few minutes, the kidnappers felt irritated waiting the General praying, losing patient, he was shot dead from behind.
+In the early hours of 1 October 1965, several members of the 30 September Movement left Lubang Buaya on the eastern outskirts of Jakarta to seize key military figures and take them hostage.
+Pandjaitan was among their targets, so they broke the fence near his house along Jalan Hasanuddin, Kebayoran Baru, South Jakarta.
+They shot and killed one of the household staff sleeping on the ground floor of Pandjaitan’s two-storey house, before calling on Pandjaitan himself to come down.
+Two of the men involved at the time were Albert Naiborhu and Viktor Naiborhu, who were seriously injured during the attempted kidnapping, with Albert dying shortly afterward.
+Pandjaitan, then in full army dress, came from the second floor and allowed himself to be led away, stopping briefly to pray in his front yard.
+After some minutes of irritatedly waiting for Pandjaitan to finish prayers, his captors lost their patience and shot him dead from behind.

-His body was put in a truck and taken back to the movement's headquarters at Lubang Buaya.
-His body, along with those of a number of his colleagues who had also been killed were thrown into a nearby well.
-The bodies were discovered on 4 October, and all were given a state funeral the following day.
-Pandjaitan, along with the other prominent military figures killed in the early hours of 1 October 1965 are buried at the Kalibata Heroes Cemetery in South Jakarta.
-Pandjaitan was posthumously promoted to major general and awarded the title of Hero of the Revolution.
+His body was put in a truck and brought to the movement’s headquarters at Lubang Buaya.
+His body, along with those of his colleagues who had also been killed, were thrown down a nearby disused well.
+The bodies were found on 4 October, and all were given a state funeral the following day.
+Pandjaitan, along with the other victims, are buried at the Kalibata Heroes’ Cemetery in South Jakarta.
+Pandjaitan was posthumously promoted to major general and awarded the title Hero of the Revolution.